-The MedStar Union Memorial Foot and Ankle fellowship program enters its 20th year with a renewed zeal to fulfill the mission of training the future leaders in Foot and Ankle Reconstruction.
+The MedStar Union Memorial Foot and Ankle fellowship program, founded in 1989, enters another year with a renewed zeal to fulfill the mission of training the future leaders in Foot and Ankle Reconstruction.
 Our busy clinical, surgical, and didactic schedules provide the essentials of training, highlighted by one-on-one mentorship with four renowned educator/surgeons.
 The applicant can expect to have extensive surgical and clinical exposure in a wide range of conditions reflective of the entire spectrum of foot and ankle problems including congenital, traumatic, and degenerative disorders.
 Standard and complex reconstructions for hallux valgus, forefoot/midfoot/hindfoot and ankle deformities, arthritis, sports conditions, acute/chronic trauma, Charcot-related disorders, nerve injuries, and tendinopathy are commonly seen.
 We use an eclectic approach with state-of-the-art techniques using conventional and innovative implants and biologics to optimize outcome.

 Research is also a highlight of your fellowship training at the MedStar Union Memorial Foot and Ankle Fellowship.
 The clinical staff is complemented by our research staff, including dedicated laboratory and administrative support to provide a rewarding research experience.
 Extensive research opportunities include clinical, biomechanical and biologics studies.
 Our biomechanics laboratory research has won numerous research awards, and our orthopedic biologics laboratory is at the frontier of translational tendon and mesenchymal stem cell research.
 Interaction with scientists and engineers in the orthopedic implant industry complete a well-rounded exposure to research for MedStar Union Memorial foot and ankle fellows.